janosmrtn/Data-Analyst-Portfolio/README.md

 ### Business Analysis

 - **Description:** This project was the final assignment for a data scinece online course.
-It focuses on a
+It focuses on a general business overview with actionable recommendations.
 - **Approach:** Exploratory analyisis was made with SQL, in combination of data vizualization and forecasting was made with the help of Python.

 ### Project 2: [Project Name]